 'Merkur' (i) was undertaken in the aftermath of 'Marita' as elements of Generalfeldmarschall Wilhelm List’s 12th Army mopped up in Greece and the bulk of the German forces used in the Balkan operations ('Unternehmen 25' and 'Marita') was shifted to the north for the delayed start of 'Barbarossa' against the USSR.

-The German fear was now, in the first days of May 1941, that if left in British hands Crete would provide the Royal Navy with a number of harbours from which to raid the German-held mainland and islands of Greece, and might also become an ‘unsinkable aircraft carrier’ from which increasingly heavy British bomber attacks could be mounted on the oilfields at Ploieşti in Romania, which supplied a decisive and irreplaceable proportion of Germany’s vital oil supplies.
+The German fear was now, in the first days of May 1941, that if left in British hands Crete would provide the Royal Navy with a number of harbours from which to raid the German-held mainland and islands of Greece, and might also become another 'unsinkable aircraft carrier', like the island of Malta, from which increasingly heavy British bomber attacks could be mounted on the oilfields at Ploieşti in Romania, which supplied a decisive and irreplaceable proportion of Germany’s vital oil supplies.

 Limited numbers of British troops had arrived on the island of Crete in 'Action' and 'Assumption' after the Italians had started their 'Emergenza G' invasion of Greece on 28 October 1940, thereby freeing the 5th Cretan Division for service on the mainland but themselves undertaking little of the infrastructure improvements which could have bolstered the island’s defences and facilitated movement.
 Though 'Emergenza G' was repulsed, the subsequent German intervention in 'Marita' drove the 57,000 surviving British troops from the mainland, and while the British 'Demon' evacuated many of these to Egypt, some were delivered to Crete to bolster the island’s 14,000-man garrison, and others were redirected from Egypt in 'Scorcher', which was the Allies' first realistic attempt to create a defence of Crete.